mikemorcerf/github-explorer/README.md

 # :bug: Issues

-Feel free to **file a new issue** with a respective title and description on the the [Gympoint Web](https://github.com/mikemorcerf/github-explorer/issues) repository.
-If you already found a solution to your problem, **i would love to review your pull request**!
+Feel free to **file a new issue** with a respective title and description on the [Github Explorer](https://github.com/mikemorcerf/github-explorer/issues) repository.
+If you already found a solution to your problem, **I would love to review your pull request**!

 # :closed_book: License